Denn5501/Blackboard-Theme/README.md

 > The author welcomes contributions!
 Check [Contributing](#contributing)
 ## Features
 - Rounded corners
+- Option to remove "Assist" in the sidebar
 - Hover border outer glow
 - and many more...
 TBA
 ## Screenshots